Conversational commerce: WhatsApp

 In September 2017 WhatsApp announced the pilot of its new Enterprise solution, the first time large companies would be able to attend to large groups of customers in an approved WhatsApp solution, after WhatsApp banned earlier unofficial solutions.
 Companies who piloted the solution included airlines Aeromexico, KLM, Latin American online travel agency Despegar and online retailer Linio.

-Enterprise solutions for Whatsapp have been available since 2015 from a variety of third-party vendors, and though unofficial, they have been used by major companies and governments including the Governments of Colombia and Costa Rica.
+Enterprise solutions for WhatsApp have been available since 2015 from a variety of third-party vendors, and though unofficial, they have been used by major companies and governments including the Governments of Colombia and Costa Rica.

 Podium

-In March of 2020, Podium announced a contactless payment solution allowing local businesses to accept payments through two-way SMS text message conversations with customers.
+In March 2020, Podium announced a contactless payment solution allowing local businesses to accept payments through two-way SMS text message conversations with customers.
 Outside of traditional instore card-present transactions, there existed only a few options for businesses to accept payments, most of which were not secure, PCI compliant, or convenient.
 Through Podium Payments, businesses can engage with customers and securely close sales all within the same convenient channel.